HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 “As exact as what I would decree.”
 Sherman replied while writing more notes.

 “Good.”
 She gave the room a quick scan, then turned to Gerwyn and Pendra.
-“Your resolve to defend your brother deserves credit where it is due.
-Unfortunately, this is also a decision your father and I will not be changing our minds on, nor will we consider it a death sentence.”
+“The resolve you two have to defend your brother is worthy of admiration.
+Unfortunately, this is a final decision your father and I will not be changing our minds on.”

 Another expected result.

 “And you’re sure of this?” was all Gerwyn could reply with.
 It was a miracle he could still find his voice.

 “Yes, we are.
-Now sit back down, you two.”
+Now sit back down.”

 “But Mother–” Pendra started.